-a) Composition of Members.
-The Family Advisory Board shall have three (3) voting members: the Executive Member, the Standing Member and the Family Representative, as follows: EXECUTIVE MEMBER.
-The Executive Member shall be a person having at least ten (10) years of experience in management consulting, law, accounting and/or commercial or investment banking, or three (3) years of experience as a senior executive of a business with annual gross revenues in excess of Fifty Million Dollars (\$50,000,000).
-The Executive Member shall have one (1) vote on matters coming before the Family Advisory Board currently is serving as the Executive Member.
-STANDING MEMBER .
+(a) Composition of Members.
+The Family Advisory Board shall have three (3) voting members: the Executive Member, the Standin Member and the Family Representative, as follows: ıg EXECUTIVE MEMBER.
+The Executive Member shall be a person having at least ten (10) years of experience in management consultant, accounting and/or commercial or investment banking, or three (3) years of experience as a senior executive of a business with annual gross revenues in excess of Fifty Million Dollars (\$50,000,000).
+The Executive Member shall have one (1) vote on matters coming before the Family Advisory Board currently is serving as the Executive Member. h STANDING MEMBER.
 The Standing Member shall be a practicing attorney having at least ten (10) years of experience counseling wealthy individuals and families with respect to estate and tax planning, and trust administration matters.
-The Standing Member shall have one (1) vote on matters coming before the Family Advisory Board. urrently is serving as the Standing Member, Family Representative.
-The three Family Line Representatives (as defined in Section 2(b) below) shall serve jointly as the Family Representative, and in such capacity, they collectively shall have one (1) vote on matters coming before the Family Advisory Board, which vote shall be cast based on the wishes of a majority of them (or all thereof if there shall be less than three Family Line Representatives then acting).
-Absent written notice to the contrary delivered to the Family Advisory Board by a Family Line Representative who is a child of [the Matriarch/Patriarch], the spouse of such Family Line Representative may vote on his or her behalf in the event he or he is unable to attend a meeting.
+The Standing Member shall have one (1) vote on matters coming before the Family Advisory Board ased ent iarch/ -1